-The Back Porch and Making Music are not the only places in town to hear some tunes.
-The Wagon Stage will be set up down in Duck Creek Village under a tent.
+As well as the Back Porch there's a Stage set up down in Duck Creek Village under a tent.
 And the Grist Mill porch is frequently the site of a jam.
 Some musicians set up in front of shops to busk.
 A few of the town restaurants schedule a slate of live performances.

 Just wander around the town and see what you can find.